Rigorous derivation of population cross-diffusion systems from moderately interacting particle systems: Numerical tests

 \section{Numerical tests}

 In this section, we perform some numerical simulations of the particle system \eqref{1.pl} in one space dimension, without environmental potential, and with linear function $f(x)=x$.
-We are interested in the numerical comparison of the solutions to the particle systems \eqref{1.cdj2} and \eqref{1.pl}.
+We are interested in the numerical comparison of the solutions to the particle systems \eqref{1.cdj2} and \eqref{1.pl} in terms of the segregation behavior.
 We explore the ability of both systems to model the segregation of the species.
 Numerical tests for the associated cross-diffusion systems \eqref{1.skt} and \eqref{1.cdj} are work in progress.

 We discretize the particle systems \eqref{1.cdj2} and \eqref{1.pl} by the Euler--Maruyama scheme.
 Let $M\in\N$ and introduce the time steps $0<t_1<\cdots<t_M=T$ with $\triangle t_m=t_{m+1}-t_m$.
 We approximate $X_{k,i}^{N,\eta}(t_m)$ by $x_{m}^{k,i}$ and $Y_{k,i}^{N,\eta}(t_m)$ by $y_{m}^{k,i}$, defined by, respectively,